danmayer/deferred-server/README.md

   * Support multiple embedded code examples (two runners should run entirely independently)
   * deferred-server shouldn't just wake up a preconfigured ec2, but built the environment if it isn't configured
   * sort commits based one time
+  * Store / be able to retrieve and display full post message received with the hook